hoelzro/git-pisect/README.md

 at once - you can specify the number of jobs to run with the `PISECT_JOBS` environment variable.

+# Explanation

+I wrote up a [blog post](https://hoelz.ro/blog/git-pisect) about why I wrote this tool, as well as how it works.

 # Dependencies

 Requires the [List::MoreUtils](https://metacpan.org/pod/List::MoreUtils) Perl module, and optionally the [Sys::Info](https://metacpan.org/pod/Sys::Info)